gregorwolf/SAP-NPM-API-collection/apis/datasphere-cli/README.md

 #### Initialize the CLI

+You can omit this step when using the [OAuth Interactive Usage](#oauth-interactive-usage) login.
+This step is only required when working with [Passcodes](#passcodes).
 Before you can list and run commands against your SAP Datasphere tenant you need to initialize the CLI first.
 When initializing the CLI a service document is downloaded from your SAP Datasphere tenant which describes the commands your tenant is able to understand.
 To initialize the CLI run

 ```bash
 datasphere config cache init -H https://mytenant.eu10.hcs.cloud.sap/ -p somepasscode